kumu/weavr-docs/guides/projects.md

 Add a nice image that describes the project or is related to the work being done.

 ## Edit a project
-At any moment in time can you change a project's details, leads or collaborators.
+Only project leads and admins edit a project's details, leads, or collaborators.
 To do so, click on the project title to open its page, and then click on the three dots in the top-right corner to choose "Edit project".

 ## Delete a project
+Only project leads and admins can delete a project.
 To delete a project, click on the project title to open its page, and then click on the three dots in the top-right corner to choose "Delete project".

 ## Admin Settings
 Only admins can edit Project settings for the whole community.